david-cortes/isotree/README.md

 * R: documentation is available internally in the package (e.g. `help(isolation.forest)`) and in [CRAN](https://cran.r-project.org/web/packages/isotree/index.html).
 * C++: documentation is available in the public header (`include/isotree.hpp`) and in the source files.
 * Ruby: see [external repository with wrapper](https://github.com/ankane/isotree) for the syntax and the [Python docs](http://isotree.readthedocs.io) for details about the parameters.

+# Help wanted

+The package does not currenly have any functionality for visualizing trees.
+Pull requests adding such functionality would be welcome.

 # References